naymspace/backpex/guides/get_started/installation.md

 # Installation

 The following guide will help you to install Backpex in your Phoenix application.
 We will guide you through the installation process and show you how to create a simple resource.

+> #### Info {: .info}
+>
+> We have added an initial version of the [Backpex installer task](Mix.Tasks.Backpex.Install.html) which runs with the help of the [Igniter](https://github.com/ash-project/igniter) framework.
+This installer automates most of the steps in this guide.
+Feedback is welcome!

 ## Prerequisites